-The 17th century is known for important advances in the study of motion (mechanics) by such great scientists as Galileo and Newton.
-They did not start from scratch, as is sometimes suggested.
-And they were not the first to use mathematics to describe motion.
-There was a tradition of the application of mathematical description to motion throughout Europe in the late middle ages.
-The group associated with this tradition is known as the Calculatores, the Oxford Calculators,or Mertonian school.
+Galileo and Newton made many important advances in the study of motion (mechanics).
+They did not start from scratch.
+And they were not the first to use mathematics to describe this motion.
+There was a calculatory tradition from the late middle ages onward.
+The first group associated with this tradition is known as the Oxford Calculators.
 The most famous of the Calculatores was Thomas Bradwardine, a Roman Catholic Archbishop.

 How these figures were ignored for so long does raise some issues regarding historian bias (see Sarton:A Case for Bias).
 That is because key proponents of the Mertonian school were amongst the most honored academics during the middle ages and were also very widely taught throughout Europe.
 Bradwardine had even been mentioned in Geoffrey Chaucer's Canterbury Tales.
 The historians of science from the early twentieth century were positivists.
 The possibility of critical scientific advances occuring in a period largely dominated by the church conflicted with the positivist view of the history of science.